abajwa-hw/security-workshops/Setup-ranger-22.md

 - Goals:
   - Install Apache Ranger
-  - Sync users between Apache Ranger and FreeIPA
+  - Sync users between Apache Ranger and LDAP
   - Configure HDFS & Hive to use Apache Ranger
   - Define HDFS & Hive Access Policy For Users
   - Log into Hue as the end user and note the authorization policies being enforced